 Take, for example, Alexandria.
 I don’t think you can beat our decorations.
 Sure, it seems like everyone has decorations, but we outcharm your charmingest charming thing.
 Throw some of that snow that we always have on top and POOF – you’ve got yourself a perfect Christmas.

 Do you enjoy wearing sweaters?
 Do you love boots?
 Don’t all of those wintery hats look fun to wear?
 We get to look cute in our winterwear AND it serves a purpose because it gets so cold here.
 Sure, we don’t start wearing jackets until it’s 40 degrees, but when we finally do put them on – WE LOOK CUTE – and extra Christmassy.

 Put a little bit of Minnesota in your heart, and you can have a Minnesota Christmas wherever you may be.
 Honestly, Christmas in Minnesota is wonderful.
 It really isn’t in our nature to brag like this.
 We hope that no matter where you are in the world, you have a Christmas to remember.
 So, most importantly, we’re sending you a bit of Minnesota Christmas cheer – and like Irving Berlin said – “May all your days be merry and bright – and may all your Christmases be White.”

 If you’d like to listen to how we do Christmas in Minnesota, you can stream us here from anywhere in the world.
 We’re playing only Christmas music through Christmas Day.
 Short of being here, it’s the easiest way to have a Minnesota Christmas.

 And with that, I’m done bragging.

-* A bar is any dessert item cut into squares.
-Anything from a brownie, to a lemon square, to a rice krispie bar is a bar.
+* A bar is any square dessert.
+Anything from a brownie, to a lemon square, to a Rice Krispie bar is a bar.

 ** Dinner is lunch.